 - (A) The Appeal must be in English and submitted by email to the WT at the following email address: disputes@worldtaekwondo.org. - (B) The Appeal must include: - i. name and contact information for the person(s) initiating the process (Appellant(s)); - ii. the name and contact information of the Respondent(s); - iii. a brief statement of the dispute including, facts and legal arguments; - iv. a copy of the decision appealed against (if available); - v. the Appellant's request for relief; - vi. any exhibits, including witness statements or expert testimony, upon which the Appellant(s) intend to rely (exhibits may be submitted after the deadline at the discretion of the Panel); and - vii. proof of payment of the Appeals fee (see Art.
-4.5(C)) if applicable. - (C) Appeals of decisions not issued by WT must be accompanied by a non-refundable US\$1,500 processing and panel-cost fee. - i.
+4.5(C)) if applicable. - (C) Appeals of decisions other than disciplinary decisions issued under Article 3.8 of this code must be accompanied by a non-refundable US\$1,500 processing and panel-cost fee. - i.
 The fee should be paid to the following account: